Foreign Legion in the Balkans: 1915-1919

 Foreign Legion - Battalion - Balkans - 1917 - Crvena Stena - Bulgarian trenches - Fort National

-Foreign Legion - Battalion - Balkans - 1917 - Monastir - Crvena Stena - Soldats français - Posen
+Foreign Legion - Battalion - Balkans - 1917 - Monastir - Crvena Stena - French soldiers - Posen

-A rare photo of French soldiers in the Posen trenches, March 1917.
+A rare photo depicting French soldiers in the Posen trenches, March 1917.

 Monastir Front: May – August 1917

-On June 29, after the Greek king’s resignation and exile, and after the installation of the Venizelos government in Athens, Greece entered the war alongside the Allies.
+On June 29, after the Greek king’s resignation and exile, the Venizelos government took power in Athens, and Greece formally joined the Allies.

 Camp Gradobor

-The Legion Battalion left the Sector West on August 6, as the last unit of the division.
-The men would march all the way to Petrsko (Petres), a village in the region of Banica (Vevi, situated east of Florina), where the 1er RMA had to be gathered.
-When passing through Negocani, the legionnaires paid tribute to their comrades who were killed and buried there in October 1916.
-The Battalion reached Petrsko on August 11 and took their rest nearby.
+The Legion Battalion left Monastir on August 6, as the last unit of the division.
+The men marched to Petrsko (Petres), east of Florina, where the 1er RMA was to assemble.
+Passing through Negocani, the legionnaires paid tribute to their comrades killed and buried there in October 1916.
+The Battalion arrived in Petrsko on August 11.

-On September 13, Lt Colonel Geay returned from leave; Major Rivet took over the command of the Battalion again.
+Lieutenant Colonel Geay returned from leave in mid-September, allowing Major Rivet to resume command of the Battalion.

-The Foreign Legion Battalion ceased to exist on September 30, 1917.
+The 1er RMA’s Foreign Legion Eastern Battalion ceased to exist on September 30, 1917.

 Foreign Legion - Battalion - Balkans - Map - 1917 - Monastir - Petrsko - Eksisu - Gradobor